sascha432/esp8266-kfc-fw/docs/IR_Remote_44_Keys.md

 ### Actions in the firmware

 The remote is **not** hard-coded.
-Nothing but the NEC protocol itself is implemented in the firmware, the buttons are assigned by the user in the configuration (see [Configuring the remote](#configuring-the-remote)).
-The 44 key remote above is only used as an example of a NEC remote, any other NEC remote works as well.
+Nothing but the NEC protocol itself is implemented in the firmware, the buttons are assigned in the configuration (see [Configuring the remote](#configuring-the-remote)).
+The 44 key remote above is the default, any other NEC remote works as well.

 A repeat frame only means "the button is still held" and contains no command byte, so the decoder reuses the last command.
 All actions except the brightness/color ramps ignore the repeats.